 Lighting can transform the way buyers feel about a home.
 A well-lit space feels open, warm, and welcoming.
 Start by letting in as much natural light as possible.
 Open blinds and curtains before every showing.

-Replace dim bulbs with brighter ones, and check that all light fixtures work properly.
+Replace dim bulbs with brighter ones and verify that all light fixtures function properly.
 Add lamps to dark corners or small rooms that need extra light.
 Balanced lighting makes rooms feel larger and gives the whole house a cheerful glow.
 Good lighting also makes photos look better, which is key for online listings.

 6. Add Finishing Touches